 Each of NHL and RBL believe that it is in compliance in all material respects with all statutes, regulations and other requirements applicable to its clinical laboratory operations.
 The clinical laboratory testing industry is, however, subject to extensive regulation, and many of these statutes and regulations have not been interpreted by the courts.
 There can be no assurance therefore that applicable statutes and regulations might not be interpreted or applied by a prosecutorial, regulatory or judicial authority in a manner that would adversely affect NHL or RBL.
-Potential sanctions for violation of these statues and regulations include significant fines and the loss of various licenses, certificates and authorizations.
+Potential sanctions for violation of these statues and regulations, certificates and authorizations.